daeh/zotero-markdb-connect/README.md

     - Alternatively, you can define a custom RegExp pattern to match your reading note files.

-  - Select the `Match Markdown Files to Zotero Items Using:` `Zotero-Item-Key - captured with cutom RegExp` option.
+  - Select the `Match Markdown Files to Zotero Items Using:` `Zotero-Item-Key - captured with custom RegExp` option.

   - Specify a RegExp pattern to extract the Zotero-Item-Key from the markdown contents.